Buy a Galaxy Fold, get a fancy concierge service for free

 Samsung said that in revamping the Galaxy Fold, which was delayed due to screen design woes affecting its 7.3-inch interior screen, the company took the feedback of early reviewers to heart.
 That might be so: CNET even predicted one of those changes, a customer service department dedicated solely to Galaxy Fold owners.
-Called the Galaxy Fold Premiere Service, Samsung is making this special 24/7 team available to people who buy the brand's inaugural foldable phone, which costs $1,980.
+Calling it the Galaxy Fold Premier Service, Samsung is making this special 24/7 team available to people who buy the brand's inaugural foldable phone, which costs $1,980.

 How rarefied is it?
 In one case, you can arrange for Samsung to send a customer service agent right to you.
 Of course, there are caveats galore, so keep reading for all the details.
 (And here are five things we already love and hate about the new Galaxy Fold design.)